| A common mistake made by newcomers to 7 Card

 cards per hand for up to six other players and they too will be

+drawing high pairs and even stronger cards.
 Raising early in the game, with hidden power, just swings the concentration

 of the other players in your direction.
 I would've just called that